realonecan/Multi-Agent-Orchestrator-TMAO/docs/PROJECT_VISION.md

 Runs anywhere — no servers, no containers, pure Python.

-Transparent AI — everything the agents do is logged and visible.
+Transparent execution — everything the agents do is logged and visible.

 Persistent context — every thought and result saved locally.